aleksey-stukalov/cuba-validation-examples/README.md

 ## Introduction

-Input validation is one of common tasks in everyday developer’s life.
+Data validation is a very common task in everyday developer’s life.
 We need to check our data in many different situations: after getting data from UI, from API calls, before saving your model to the DB etc, etc.

-In this article I want to touch the main approaches of data validation that [CUBA platform](https://www.cuba-platform.com/) offers.
+In this article I want to touch the main approaches of data validation, offered by [CUBA platform](https://www.cuba-platform.com/).

 Here are the approaches we will discuss:
 1. **[Bean validation that CUBA Studio offers for entities.](#bean-Validation)** / _[Example](simple-validation/)_